gabriel-ing/Quickstarts/REST-Quickstart/REST-V2.md

     FROM TaskManager.tasks)

 ```

-As some datatypes (particularly Date and Time) are saved in a particular formats in the database, it can be important to set the output format.
+As some datatypes (particularly Date and Time) are saved in a different format in the database, it can be important to set the output format.
 For Embedded SQL (anything with `&sql()`), this can be set by adding the following:

 ```
 #sqlcompile select=ODBC